SFOE/sharedmobility/Additions to GBFS.md

 ## Changes in station_information.json

-* The field station_id is connected from provider_id and station_id
+* The field station_id comprises the merged fields provider_id and station_id
 * provider_id is added to stations as followed:
  ```json
 {